amaliebholm/TMM4275-Assignment2/README.md

 ### DFAs
 - `Rail_Order.dfa` - Containing the NX file whith the parameters given by the customer
+- `Rail_template.dfa` - Containing the rail template
+- `Arc_template.dfa` - Containing the arc template
+- `Line_template.dfa` - Containing the line template
+- `Roof_mount_template.dfa` - Containing the template for how roof mounts
+- `path_and_combine.dfa`- Containing the template for combining the whole rile according to the path

 ## Video of working KBE system